mathoudebine/homeassistant-timebox-mini/README.md

 ### Animation
 You can create a .gif for your animation using [EzGif Maker online tool](https://ezgif.com/maker).
 Start by loading all the matrices for your .gif that you have created previously (see above).

 - Set the same delay for all frames.
-Timebox does not support different frame delays
+Timebox does not support different frame delays : if you want a frame to appear longer, duplicate it (use "copy" button).
+- Min. delay is 200ms (`delay:20`), Timebox cannot display frames faster.
 - Check `use global colormap`
 - Click `Make a gif!` then click `Save` icon on the far right